 Birds

-Recent research suggests that indigenous bird species' diversity in urban areas is declining (Campbell et al. 2022).
+Recent research suggests that bird species' diversity in urban areas is declining (Campbell et al. 2022).
 Creating a bird friendly garden is a great way to help with the management of this issue.

 Commonly available Blue Mountains plant species that particularly provide shelter and nourishment for birds are: